-PJM Members submit Individual Synchronized Reserve and Regulation offer data for each Resource that is available to provide Synchronized Reserve and/or regulation (for generation or demand resources meeting the Regulation quality standard and Synchronized Reserve quality standard), differentiated as self-scheduled, External Transaction sale/purchase (identifying seller and buyer) and available for PJM RTOscheduling.
-This information is maintained within the PJM eMKT website and is passed to the PJM Synchronized Reserve & Regulation Software (SPREGO).

-PJM Members update regulating resource operating limits and availability in the PJM eMKT Web site.
+- PJM Members submit Individual Synchronized Reserve and Regulation offer data for each Resource that is available to provide Synchronized Reserve and/or regulation (for generation or demand resources meeting the Regulation quality standard and Synchronized Reserve quality standard), differentiated as self-scheduled, External Transaction sale/purchase (identifying seller and buyer) and available for PJM RTOscheduling.
+This information is maintained within the PJM eMKT website and is passed to the PJM real-time market applications. - PJM Members update regulating resource operating limits and availability in the PJM eMKT Web site.